Startling Facts on Falling Down the Stairs you Need to Know

 Insurance to cover the fall down the stairs injuries

-• Private Property Owner’s Liability insurance covers the landowners and landlords from the claims against them when a third party gets injured or falls on their property.
+• Private property owner’s Liability insurance covers landowners and landlords from claims against them when a third party gets injured or falls on their property.

-• The homeowner’s or renter’s insurance policy covers when someone falls down the stairs on your house or your premises.
+• The homeowner’s or renter’s insurance policy covers when someone falls on your house or your premises.

 • Commercial general liability insurance is necessary for business owners to cover all the injuries that occur to the people who use the commercial property.

-• Workers’ compensation insurance covers the injuries of the employees when they fall down the stairs.
+• Workers’ compensation insurance covers the injuries of the employees when they fall.
 Each company is responsible for providing quality coverage for its employees.

 Common queries on staircase accidents

-Before winding up, let’s clear some of the common queries on the fall down the stairs accidents.
+Before winding up, let’s clear some of the common queries about fall down stairs accidents.

 How to recover from a fall down the stairs?

 • Never panic.
-Check if you have any injury, pain, or bleeding.
+Check if you have any injuries, pain, or bleeding.

 • If you are alone, try to move away from the staircase.